SteveBenton6/garden_tips_full-stack/README.md

 - __Leave and Edit Feedback__

   - A logged in user is able to submit feeedback on a tip (not for own Garden Tip), including a score rating.
-  - Tips are submitted for approbval By Admin.
+  - Tips are submitted for approval By Admin.
   - When Feedback is approved, it is displayed, including the options to Edit or Delete.
   - When editing - the previous comment is placed in the Leave some Feedback box for editing.
   - When the delete buttion is pushed - a check you want to delete form is provided to ensure feedback is not accidently deleted.